jasonwebb/superformulabot/README.md

 All parameters are optional and will be randomized within the ranges below if they are not explicitly provided.
 Provide as many or as few as you'd like!

+* All provided parameters will be automatically clamped to the ranges listed below to limit abuse.
-* If no parameters are provided (`[]`), or if anything other than valid key/value pairs are provided (e.g `[schwifty]`), all parameters will be randomized within the ranges below.
+* If no parameters are provided (`[]`), or if anything other than a set of valid key/value pairs are provided (e.g `[schwifty]`), all parameters will be randomized within the ranges below.
-* If a mix of valid parameters and non-valid parameters are provided (e.g. `[m:10 schwifty]`), all non-valid parameters will be randomized.
+* If a mix of valid parameters and non-valid parameters are provided (e.g. `[m:10 schwifty]`), all valid parameters will be used and all non-valid parameters will be randomized within the ranges below.

 All __@mentions__ that do not include at least an empty parameter set (`[]`) will be silently ignored so that you can talk about the bot without triggering it.

-You can rapidly find interesting forms and parameters using an interactive tool like this [Superformula Explorer](https://bl.ocks.org/mbostock/1021103) by Mike Bostock.

 | Parameter | Type      | Description | Range |